 Don’t read the news before you arrive.
 Here’s what you need to know about the safety situation in the DRC: if tourists are likely to be in any danger, Virunga closes the entire park and doesn’t let anyone enter.
 It makes sense — if something was to happen to a tourist there, they’d suffer enormous losses.
 Because of this, I recommend that you don’t, don’t, don’t read any news about the DRC before you arrive, because all you’ll do is scare yourself.
 In the two weeks before I arrived, there were news reports on how hundreds of locals — and two UN workers — had been discovered in mass graves, massive prison breakouts of militia members, a shelling of a school, a resurgence of Ebola, and so much more.
 It’s better to be ignorant and know that if you were in any real danger, you wouldn’t be allowed into the park.

 Don’t get too close to the edge.
 There are no barriers at the summit of Nyiragongo, and it’s all too easy to slip and fall.
-A few years ago, a Chinese woman died when she slipped and fell into the crater.
+A few years ago, a Chinese woman died when she tumbled into the crater.
 One of our guides even witnessed it and told a fairly gruesome story about the entire experience.
 Needless to say, be very careful and don’t get too close to the edge — not even for the ‘gram.

 Don’t bother attempting to fly a drone over the volcano.
 Our guides referred to the volcano as a drone graveyard because there were dozens of broken ones littered all over the summit.
 It has something to do with the ash in the air affecting how they fly.